Morsshed/SQL-Project-3-Products-and-Sales-Analysis/README.md

  ### Description
 This query calculates the total revenue generated from delivered orders by summing quantity × unit_price without considering discounts.
 It joins orders and order_items tables and filters only "Delivered" status records to return final sales value.

+## Question-3:
-## Question-3: what is the average price of the products?
+What is the average price of the products?

                       select
                       	round(avg(unit_price),0) as AVG_Price